Man, 32, charged in Kapolei attack

 Linkee and the suspect are not known to one another.

-Police said the victim sustained a laceration to his neck and was taken in stable condition to a hospital.
+Police said the victim suffered a laceration to his neck and was taken in stable condition to a hospital.

 About a half-hour later, officers located Linkee a couple of blocks away from the scene and arrested him on suspicion of first-degree assault.